 Inner Africa.
 Uwe Michael Neuman.
 Photography and Historical Objects from the Artist's African Collection.
-Curated by Lily Fürstenow at gh36 Berlin-Mitte.
+Curator Lily Fürstenow at gh36 Berlin-Mitte.
 European Month of Photography.

 Lily Fürstenow. exhibition Curator with artist Uwe Michael Neumann

 With artist Uwe Michael Neumann and Franziska Le Wirs

 Artist Uwe Michael Neumann wearing a historical African robe